open/close all folders

 - Eccleston for his part claimed that he didn't enjoy the onset environment due to conflicts with certain people behind the scenes.

 - Speaking of Christopher Eccleston, Mark Strong revealed that while filming Our Friends in the North, Eccleston took an immediate dislike to him for some reason and when they weren't filming, the pair didn't speak to each other for the whole year of production.

 - Desperate Housewives star Teri Hatcher did not get along well with her co-stars, and it got to the point that her name was absent on the stars' farewell gift to the crew.

 - Before ever being part of Game of Thrones, Jerome Flynn (Bronn) and Lena Headey (Queen Cersei) were in a relationship that did not end well.
 At all.
-The result is that the two are never on the set at the same time in order to prevent any hostility from occurring.
+The result is that the two have it written into their contracts that they won't ever have to share a scene and are never on the set at the same time in order to prevent any hostility from occurring.

 - Another notorious example was the dislike between Julianna Margulies and Archie Panjabi during later seasons of The Good Wife, which led to them refusing to be on set together to the point that a pivotal scene in the show's finale had to be created using green-screen.